JosefNemec/PlayniteDocs/docs/manual/gettingStarted/helpAndTroubleshooting/faq.md

 2. Copy content of `%appdata%\Playnite` into Playnite's application folder
 3. Delete `unins000.exe` and `unins000.dat` files in this directory.
 4. Edit `config.json` with a text editor and change `DatabasePath` property value to `"library"`

+### Can I change or hide startup splash screen?

+Splash screen image cannot be changed, it can only be hidden on startup using `--hidesplashscreen` [command line argument](../../advanced/cmdlineArguments.md).
+It currently also can't be hidden when switching application modes.